 This shift in fuel mix is the reason for CO2 emissions from the use of gaseous and liquid fuels in category 1A4a and 1A4b being key categories regarding level and trend.

-Among other factors, the increase in consumption of harvested wood as fuel (as documented in the wood harvesting statistics of Liechtenstein, OE 2019b) contributes to the strong increase in biomass consumption between 1990 and 2018.
+Among other factors, the increase in consumption of harvested wood as fuel (as documented in the wood harvesting statistics of Liechtenstein, OE 2020b) contributes to the strong increase in biomass consumption since 1990.

 Agriculture/forestry/fishing (1A4c)